MasterprojectRK/Hi-cGAN/README.md

 by alternately updating their weights using the Adam optimizer.
 Here, the generator features a combined loss function (L1/L2 loss, adversarial loss, TV Loss) and the discriminator is using standard binary cross entropy loss.

+Hi-cGAN is using a sliding window approach to generate training samples (and test samples, too) from Hi-C matrices and chromatin features on a per-chromosome basis, as proposed by [Farré et al.](https://doi.org/10.1186/s12859-018-2286-z).
+The most important parameters here are the window size (64, 128 or 256) and the bin size of the Hi-C matrix (e.g. 5kbp, 10kbp, 25kbp).

 Synopsis: `python training.py [parameters and options]`
 Parameters / Options:
 * --trainmatrices, -tm [required]